Floris (TV series): Audio plays

 Two of the unproduced scripts were produced as audio plays; they seem to be the same adventures as #6 and #8 of the newspaper comic adventures and #7 and #10 of the German remake.

 Text stories

 Photo-illustrated text stories of two episodes were serialised in the short-lived comic magazine Jamin Junior during 1972.
 These were "De Wonderdoener" (Nummers 1–14) and "De Zwarte Kogels" (Nummers 15–26).
 As publication of Jamin Junior was terminated rather suddenly, it is believed the second adaptation remained unfinished.

 Newspaper comics

-Starting in 1972 15 scripts for the Floris series (not taken into production) were made into newspaper comics published in De Telegraaf by Gerrit Stapel.
+Starting in 1972, 15 scripts for the Floris series (not taken into production) were made into newspaper comics published in De Telegraaf by Gerrit Stapel.
 The art and dialogue were Stapel's, but the story Soeteman's, so the newspaper comics should be considered a canonical source of information about Floris's further adventures.
 Most important event in the comics is that Floris regains ownership of castle Rozenmondt in the 7th comics adventure.

-German remake

-1975 saw a West German remake of the series, Floris von Rosemund, again starring Rutger Hauer, but with German actor Derval de Faria as Sindala.
-This version, directed by Austrian director Ferry Radax, put much more emphasis on the comedic aspects of the stories and provided the female characters Ada and Viola with larger parts than the original.
-Strangely enough the East German dub of the original Dutch, black and white, series was made two years after this, in 1977.